PICK UP

 Rice

 Mie Prefecture is one of Japan’s leading producing areas of koshihikari rice.
-The koshihikari rice grown here is affectionately known throughout Japan as Mie-Koshi.
-Koshihikari rice from the Iga region, where the climate and soil conditions are particularly favorable, has been given the highest rating under the name Iga Rice.
+Compared with the rest of Japan, the period of cultivation for Mie’s koshihikari rice is uncommonly early, and the region is widely known for producing hayabamai or “early rice.”
+The Koshihikari rice from the Iga region, where the climate and soil conditions are particularly favorable, is highly acclaimed, giving it the name Iga Rice.

 *Origin of the name Musubi-no-Kami (God of Marriage): Our ties to food, local community, nature and each other are said to be weakening in modern society.
-This rice was so named out of a desire to strengthen these ties, making the dining table around which we gather a place that binds us together and generating a variety of encounters and connections.
+This rice was so named out of a desire to strengthen these ties by revitalizing the dining table as a space that draws people together and generates new encounters and strong connections.

 Sake

-Mie is blessed with a rich variety of foods such as Matsusaka beef, Spiny lobsters, Matoya oysters, and abalone.
-Its breweries have developed fine-quality sake that goes well with these finest ingredients and dishes made with them, contributing to the region’s food culture.
-Today, Mie’s breweries proudly produce sake that not only accompanies well with Japanese cuisine but also with Western and Chinese cuisine.
+Mie is blessed with a rich variety of foods such as Matsusaka beef, Ise-ebi spiny lobster, Matoya oyster, and abalone.
+Its breweries have developed fine-quality sake that goes well with these top-class ingredients and dishes made with them, contributing to the region’s food culture.
+Today, Mie’s breweries proudly produce sake that pairs exquisitely with not only Japanese cuisine but also with Western and Chinese cuisine.

 With four distinct seasons, Mie’s climate is a major factor in the production of excellent sake.
-The cold winters in particular are essential for sake brewing, with temperatures dropping to around 0°C in the breweries in winter.
-This natural environment is ideal for making ginjoshu and other superior quality sake.
+The cold winters in particular are essential for sake brewing, with temperatures dropping to around 0°C in breweries in winter.
+This natural environment is ideal for producing high quality sake like ginjō sake.

-The Kii Mountains in the west of Mie Prefecture are one of the rainiest regions in Japan.
-Rivers such as the Miya River and Kushida River are sourced from this abundant underground water which is clear and soft.
+The Kii Mountains in the western part of Mie Prefecture are located in one of the most precipitous regions in all of Japan where an abundance of clear, soft subsoil water has generated rivers like the Miya and Kushida Rivers.
 The headwaters of the Miya River in particular were selected as the best of any Class A river in Japan.
 Springs are also found in the foothills of the mountain systems and the water from most of these springs is soft.
-Soft water slows the fermentation process, resulting in high-quality sake with a smooth, mellow taste.
+Soft water slows the fermentation process in brewing, resulting in high-quality sake with a smooth, mellow taste.

 Yamadanishiki rice, which is grown mainly in the Iga region, is well known as the best rice for making sake.
 Other brands such as Gohyakumangoku and Isenishiki are also grown in the prefecture.
 Sake brewed from Kaminoho, a new variety of sake rice developed in Mie, has a rich, smooth taste.
 These fine sake rice varieties are reborn as rich, full-bodied sake.